 What happened: Customers were informed about this breach through email notifications received from Have I Been Pwned (HIBP).
 Separately, We Leak Info also alerted them about it.

-After news of the CafePress data breach started circulating, Troy Hunt, owner of HIBP contacted the security researcher Jim Scott - who had helped him before - to investigate this.
-Jim Scott commented that:
+After news of the CafePress data breach started circulating, Troy Hunt, owner of HIBP contacted the security researcher Jim Scott – who had helped him before – to investigate this.
+Jim Scott commented:

-According to the same security researcher these passwords are base64 encoded tokens, and not the user-chosen passwords.
+According to the same security researcher, these passwords are base64 encoded tokens and not user-chosen passwords.

-A research conducted by BleepingComputer showed that a “dehashed CafePress database of approximately 493,000 accounts was being sold on hacker forums”.
+Research conducted by BleepingComputer showed that a “de-hashed CafePress database of approximately 493,000 accounts was being sold on hacker forums”.
 However, there’s no evidence of this being related to this breach.